About the Journal

 published elsewhere and should not be under review for

-for the final selection of content and reserves the right to
+selection of content and reserves the right to reject any

 material deemed inappropriate for publication.
 Responsibility

-expressed and the accuracy of facts published in articles,
+for opinions expressed and the accuracy of facts published in

-scholarly notes rests solely with the individual authors.
+articles, reviews, and scholarly notes rests solely with the

 Please direct any general or article-related inquiries to the editors: